ford-at-home/ourchants-website/README.md

 # OurChants

-A platform for preserving and sharing sacred indigenous chants from various cultures.
+A platform for making it easy to learn and share circle songs, joining hearts and raising our vibration for a healthier, more compassionate, loving, thriving planet Earth.

 ## Project Overview

-OurChants is a web application dedicated to preserving and sharing sacred indigenous chants while maintaining their cultural significance and authenticity.
-The platform provides a respectful and accessible way to experience these cultural treasures.
+OurChants is a web application dedicated to preserving and sharing sacred songs.
+Our song forest is open for browsing, providing a respectful and accessible way to experience these cultural treasures.

 ## Features

-- Browse and search sacred chants
+- Browse and search songs
 - Play audio recordings with a Spotify-inspired interface
-- View detailed information about each chant
+- View detailed information about each song
-- Learn about the cultural significance and history
 - Responsive design for all devices
+- Blog section for updates and community engagement

 ## Tech Stack